California Electrician Continuing Education

 Once your hours are finished, you can complete the one-page Renewal Application for Electrician Certification.
 It’s a fairly straightforward form.
 You just need to fill in your basic personal information and check a few boxes and you’re good to go.

-Complete those four steps and send in your renewal form before your certificate expires.
-When you do, you’ll have no trouble keeping your California electrician certification current.
+Complete those four steps and send in your renewal before your certificate expires, and you’ll have no trouble keeping your California electrician certification current.

 'Why should I care about maintaining my California electrician certification?
 Can’t I just renew it after it expires?'